 "to strike violently," 1640s, perhaps of Scandinavian origin, from Old Norse *basca "to strike" (cognate with or otherwise related to Swedish basa "to baste, whip, flog, lash," Danish baske "to beat, strike, cudgel"); or the whole group might be independently derived and echoic.
-Figurative sense of "abuse verbally or in writing" is from 1948.
+The figurative sense of "abuse verbally or in writing" is from 1948.
 Related: Bashed; bashing.

 "a heavy blow," 1805, from bash (v.).
-Meaning "an attempt" is attested by 1945.
+The meaning "an attempt" is attested by 1945.
 On a bash "on a drunken spree" is slang from 1901, which gave the word its sense of "a wild party."